grafana/grafana/docs/sources/alerting/fundamentals/notifications/group-alert-notifications.md

 ### Group by alert rule or labels

-By default, notification policies in Grafana **group alerts by the alert rule**—they are grouped by the `alertname` and `grafana_folder` labels, since alert names are not unique across folders.
+By default, notification policies in Grafana **group alerts by the alert rule**.
+Specifically, they are grouped using the `alertname` and `grafana_folder` labels, as alert rule names are not unique across folders.

 If you want to **group alerts by other labels**, something other than the alert rule, change the `Group by` option to any other combination of labels.